-- Underboobs: See page illustration above.
+- Underboobs: Madelyne as the Goblin Queen has been the Image Source.
 Unquestionably one of the most legendary examples in comic book history.
-Were it not for the fact that she possessed awesome telekinetic powers or some hellafied double-sided tape, there would have been no way that Madelyne could have ever raised her arms like that, much less engaged in combat, without baring it all!
+Were it not for the fact that she possessed awesome telekinetic powers or some hellafied double-sided tape, there would have been no way that Madelyne could have ever engaged in combat without baring it all!

 - Unexplained Recovery: